Vic-More/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-a script that lists all cities contained in the database hbtn_0d_usa a script that lists all shows contained in hbtn_0d_tvshows that have at least one genre linked a script that lists all shows contained in the database hbtn_0d_tvshows
+a script that lists all cities contained in the database hbtn_0d_usa a script that lists all shows contained in hbtn_0d_tvshows that have at least one genre linked a script that lists all shows contained in the database hbtn_0d_tvshows a script that lists all shows contained in hbtn_0d_tvshows without a genre linked